datastackacademy/data-engineering-101/week_1/ep3/README.md

 git commit -m "<commit_message>"
 ```

-### Step 5:
+### Step 5: Create a Remote Repository and Push the Local to It
-Now you'll have to make a remote repository to push our local changes to.
 On your GitHub profile, in the "Repositories" tab, click the green "New" button.
 Give your new repository a name, then click the green "Create repository" button at the bottom.

 You'll be redirected.
 Follow the commands under the heading "…or push an existing repository from the command line".

-If you refresh the GitHub page, you'll see your new repository that reflects the files, commit messages, and branches you made on your local repository.
+If you refresh the GitHub page, you'll see your new repository that reflects the files, code, and commit messages you made on your local repository.

 Commit and push your local changes often.
 It'll make it easier to go back to earlier versions of the project, and will also save your work remotely even if your laptop crashes.